Fall For Dance North 9th Annual Festival Sep 26 - Oct 7

 Milana Glumicic - Producer, Digital Programming

-Melina Osorio - Finance and Advancement Officer
+Melina Osorio - Finance Officer

-Faith Buchanan - Education & Residency Coordinator
+Faith Buchanan - Education & Outreach Coordinator

 Simon Rossiter - Director of Design